cpske/ISP/testing/code-coverage.md

     return total_price
 ```

-How many test cases do we need to thoroughly test the code?
-That is, how many calls to `total(sale)`?
+How many test cases do we need to thoroughly test this code?

 **Cyclomatic Complexity** is a measure of the complexity of a method, class, or package.
 For a method, cyclomatic complexity is the number of different paths of execution through the method.